 Mathematics: Using mathematics to solve problems.

 There were about 69,600 jobs for Aerospace Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 6% which is above the national average.
 The Bureau of Labor Statistics predicts 4,200 new jobs for Aerospace Engineer by 2026.
-The BLS estimates 4,600 yearly job openings in this field.
+There will be an estimated 4,600 positions for Aerospace Engineer per year.

 The states with the most job growth for Aerospace Engineer are Wisconsin, Utah, and Nevada.
 Watch out if you plan on working in Washington, West Virginia, or Kansas.
 These states have the worst job growth for this type of profession.